Hit enter to search or ESC to close

 4. Voted one of the best day hikes in the world, today's 19.4km walk takes in some of New Zealand’s most impressive and diverse landscapes.
 The challenging Tongariro Alpine Crossing hike covers a small section of the country’s oldest national park and dual UNESCO world heritage area, the Tongariro National Park.
 On a fine day you’ll be able to see Mt Ruapehu, the North Island's highest peak which stands at a towering 2797 metres.
 You'll also be able to see Mt Ngauruhoe, which featured in Lord of the Rings as Mount Doom.

-If you'd prefer not to do this hike, there's cycle options or a walk along the Tongariro river where you'll have a beautiful mountainous backdrop.
+If you'd prefer not to do this hike, your Guide will take you to see some lesser known but equally stunning views and offer up some cycle options for our bikers.
 When everyone is back together after the hike we'll start making our way to our camp, situated along the Kapiti Coast.

 • Meals: Breakfast, Lunch and Dinner